csesoc/constitution/CONSTITUTION.rst

 The Treasurer
 """""""""""""

-    Copied from CSESoc Constitution section 3.7.3.
-    The provisions of section 17 of the Model Constitution were stricken since they are encapsulated by section 3.7.3.

 #.
 The duties of the Treasurer shall be:

    #.
 To keep and maintain all society financial records;